0xnarwhal/BadUSB/README.md

 This is just the start for you.
 Go crazy.
 But remember: **Hack Responsibly**.
 Educate yourself first before attempting anything.
 If you don't understand what you are doing or why you're doing it, stop and learn.
 It is also good practice for anything in the future.

-### Advanced Project
+### Advance Project

 Have a look at the `The-Go-To.ino` script.
 It is my favorite demonstration to show how devastating this USB can be.
 I am not going to show you how to do it.
-You will have to learn the following to make it make any remote sense and understand what it does.
-Only then, should you be able to set the project up yourself.
+You will have to learn the following to make any remote sense and understand what it does.
+Only then, should you allow yourself to set the project up.

 #### Things to Study